meta-llama/llama-cookbook/getting-started/finetuning/vision/README.md

 ## Summary

   This tutorial lays out the end to end process of preparing a sample dataset, benchmarking the baseline models, finetuning and re evaluating the models after the FT run.
 It also demonstrates that full parameter fine-tuning is both feasible and yields better results for specialized vision tasks with small datasets.
-In tortchune, memory optimized FPFT challenges the conventional wisdom that LoRA is always more memory efficient, given the caveat the default "full" parameters configurations are not training the decoder layers.
+In torchtune, memory optimized FPFT challenges the conventional wisdom that LoRA is always more memory efficient, given the caveat the default "full" parameters configurations are not training the decoder layers.

   > **Note:** We tested if this model would improve in other image to json extraction tasks, but we did not observe an improvement in those.
-Further testing is required to understand what type and diversity of data is requried to improve the performance on all json extraction tasks.
+Further testing is required to understand what type and diversity of data is required to improve the performance on all json extraction tasks.

 ## Results